bpark93/Sono/README.md

 [Link to google drive folder](https://drive.google.com/drive/folders/1bubEIjzM9M8fxS3ddzpPDxZirixSs01l?usp=sharing)

-## Installation Guide - Try it out on your own phone
+## Installation Guide - Try it out on your own phone (Android Only)

 1. Download “Expo” from the App store, or Google Play Store
   - The icon looks like this: ![expo](./docs/expo%20icon.png)

 2. Open: https://expo.io/@bparking/pocus on your computer
-3.
-**For iOS users**: Open Camera and point it at the QR code on the page.
-A link will pop up at the top.
-Click on the link.

-**For Android users**: Open the Expo app, Press the Scan QR Code button at the top, then scan the QR code on the webpage
+3. Open the Expo app, Press the Scan QR Code button at the top, then scan the QR code on the webpage

 NOTE: Sometimes it takes a couple of tries to load the project on your phone.
 If it doesn’t work on the first try, just close the app and try again.